 |Cyndie Koopsen, RN, BSN, MBA, HNB-BC,

-RN-BC, a registered nurse with national certifications in
+RN-BC, NC-BC, a registered nurse with national certifications in

 public health, holistic nursing, and nursing professional development,